saviour623/Date_-_time/README.md

 ` Note :- `
 *	Any other value aside the ones specified above will incur an error message and terminate the program.
 *	The time_clock considers leap years in date.
 In output, the character, ` x ` is attached to the end of the value, year, to signify that it is a leap year.
-*	The user-defined value for year must range from ` 2000, ... `.
+*	The initializing value for year must range from ` 2000, ... `.
 Threfore, any input below 2000 will incur program error and terminate consecutively.
 ***

 ``` C {